What Employers Need to Know about President Biden’s COVID-19 Vaccine Mandate

 - Likewise, healthcare workers at participating Medicare and Medicaid settings must be fully vaccinated.
 These healthcare settings include, but are not limited to, hospitals, dialysis facilities, and home health agencies.

 - Lastly, large entertainment venues should require their patrons to show proof of vaccination or testing for entry.

-To prepare for the upcoming vaccine mandate, consider updating your company handbook with a vaccine policy.
+Changing legislation has made compliance challenging for even the most experienced businesses.
+If you create a vaccine policy, consider adding it to your company handbook.
 Our blog and checklist can help you keep track of all of the COVID-19 policy updates you may need to make to stay compliant.